hindu-comm/mail_stream_advaita-l/2013/12/Desire_Jnana_and_Mok/31__shrImallalitAlAlitaH.md

 > will vanish totally and he can become Videha Mukta.
 >

-​This is not *sAmpradAyika *views as you can deduce on your own after reading our views.
+This is not *sAmpradAyika *views as you can deduce on your own after reading our views.